Last updated on December 1st, 2022

 Designhill: How do you choose the colors you will work with?

-Joao Pedro Incerti: We create some color palettes with the help of a color team that specializes in colors.
+Joao Pedro Incerti: We create some color palettes by using the best colors and with the help of a color team that specializes in colors.
 They create a color palette and we rework our colors.
 So, I can make a pattern in a color and they can change it to make something new.

 I think there is no worse and no better color and patterns.
 There are two different patterns that go for two different kinds of customers.
 Everything has a reason to be there.
 We have this color team, which makes miracles sometimes.